rashtay/js-oops-definitive-guide/README.md

     // Adding a subclass
     function GrandChild(value) {
-      // this is wrong as GrandChild doesn't have anything in prototype
+      // this is wrong as GrandChild doesn't have anything in prototype.
+It doesn't have access to get of Answer
+      // Remember how we were extending to other prototypes before overriding functions?
-      // We fix it by assigning the prototype of Answer to GrandChild Parent.call(this, value)
+      // We fix it by assigning the prototype of Answer to GrandChild
+      // This is just setting the value Parent.call(this, value)
     }

-    GrandChild.prototype = Object.create(Parent.prototype);
+    GrandChild.prototype = Object.create(Parent.prototype); // Grandchild.prototype = Parent.prototype.
+Note that grandchild and parent were objects and now they are function.
+Hence, we use their prototype

     // This you can do it or skip it.
 Basically, this makes sure our constructor is pointing to the right thing GrandChild.prototype.constructor = GrandChild;